They lied to you: Perfect programming is not enough.

 How much time will this take?

-The course is designed to take 5 weeks.
-It will take around 2 hours per week to watch the videos and do the exercises.
+The course is designed to take 5 weeks but you can also go at your own pace and get it done sooner if you'd like.
+It typically takes around 2 hours per week to watch the videos and do the exercises.

 Do you offer a payment plan?